Table of Contents

 - Slower Execution Speed: Python can lag in performance, especially when compared to compiled languages.

-- Global Community and Libraries: A vast collection of libraries and a supportive community is Python’s strength.
+- Global Community and Libraries: A vast collection of libraries and a supportive community are Python’s strengths.

 - Indentation and Whitespace: Python’s reliance on whitespace for block delimitation can be a double-edged sword.